raventid/write-you-async-for-a-great-good/core.md

 We'll try to find where to go next.
 But for now, it was great that we found out what Ruby have prepared for us!

+I think it's really hard to discuss all this async stuff with STDIN example.
+Maybe we should move to network IO, like HTTP? said cat programmer(yeah, he's a smart one).

 # TODO: Enhance this section or remove it, not usefull at all
 It looks really weird and low-level for Ruby developer, the reason for this - it is really pretty low-level.
 This approach for programming reactions to some events originated from C programming language.